Please use the menu below to navigate the article sections:

 The granularity of point-in-time recovery is 5 minutes.

-Amazon RDS creates a daily full storage volume snapshot and also captures transaction logs regularly.
+Amazon RDS creates a daily full storage volume snapshot and captures transaction logs regularly.

 You can choose the backup window.